...The words I have spoken to you—they are full of the Spirit and life.

 No, each patient requires a full assessment to determine his or her current speech and language needs and ability to complete services through telecommunications.
 Most patients are appropriate for telepractice but may require a "facilitator" or "e-Helper" to be present during the session.
 A facilitator assists the patient with logging onto the site and assists with some actions that may be required.
 A facilitator does not need to be licensed and is commonly a family member, teacher or parent.
 For a checklist of skills a facilitator will gain during this process please refer to the handout under the Resources tab.

 Currently, Texas state law requires that the initial speech and language evaluation be conducted in person to verify the patient will be able to tolerate Telepractice delivery.
 Initial evaluations through ReImagine Speech Therapy will usually be held at the patient's home, however, a neutral location may be suggested.
+Depending on the patient's location, in-home therapy services may also be considered.

 California state law does not require any on-site evaluation to be completed, however, all California residents will be assessed through Telepractice to verify they will benefit from this service model prior to initiating a plan of care.